The dogs serve as assistants and companions.

 Once a dog is accepted into the program, it goes through training, and then is paired with a veteran.
 The program is completely free for the vets who are involved.

-Helen Carlson, the one who trains the dogs for the program, said that so far they have screened about 70 dogs, and they have six currently in the program.
-She says it can be difficult to find rescue animals who are well-suited to be veteran service dogs.
+Helen Carlson, the one who trains the dogs for the program, says it can be difficult to find rescue animals who are well-suited to be veteran service dogs.